 Tongue Out Tuesday is Every Day Here

-The rescue organiser told me that ginger cats fur fades when they get poor quality nourishsment.
+He is a curious cat whose colouring has deepened over the course of his stay, and there is a reason for this which really surpried me, but I guess it makes sense.
+The rescue organiser explained to me that ginger cats fur fades when they get poor quality nourishsment and it glow when theyare wel fed.
 I had no idea about this so our constant and regular feeding plus the supplement of New Zealand Omega Plus salmon oil has done him a lot of good.

-Sam is still eating four sachets a day and is still building up his strength and loves his kitten food, as you can see!
+Sam is still eating four sachets a day and is building up his strength and loves his kitten food, as you can see!

 Becoming a Confident Foster Cat

-Ready for My Close-Up Mr DeMille
+Ready for My Close-Up

 STOP PRESS: Sam has gone to his forever home!